christianbienias/pdsnd_github/README.md

 Bikeshare with Python

 ### Description
-Python program for Bikeshare statistics
+Python program for Bikeshare statistics and analytics

 ### Files used
 bikeshare_2.py